 If you have visited before or only want to visit specific parks you may be able to do both.
 The biggest issue with this approach is cost.
 Disney and Universal ticket options both work on a “more days you buy, less you pay per day” type of ticket.

-Our Orlando itinerary included 3 hotel stays, relaxed at 3 pools and visited 3 theme parks.
-It was busy but as always our Orlando family vacation was full of fun, excitement and quality family time.
+Our Orlando itinerary included 3 different hotel stays, hanging out at 3 different pools and visiting 3 theme parks.
+It was busy, but that is how we like to vacation.

-We were not planning on an Orlando winter trip but the flight was an incredible deal and it made our decision easy!
+We started the trip with finding a great flight deal.
 We flew roundtrip for the 5 of us for under $800.
 After the flight was booked, I started planning our Orlando getaway.

 To get the best deal on flights, be flexible with your arrival/departure cities and dates.
 We live in Rochester but ended up flying out of Buffalo.
 We also flew into Fort Lauderdale and out of Orlando.

-It may seem like extra work to research but it saved us so much money.
-I typically fly Southwest because bags fly free and you can change your flight without the fees.
+It may seem like extra work to research, but it saved us so much money.

 We had an early flight into Fort Lauderdale and had our rental car by 10:00am.
 We stopped at a friends house for brunch before making our way to Winter Haven, FL.